esper-io/dev-docs/docs/home/console.md

 The WiFi on/off and WiFi access points feature are not available for android 10.0 and above
 :::

-- Ability to add Wifi Credentials to QR Code (OR WiFi to be used during provisioning) -  In order to make the 6-tap provisioning process easier, we are introducing the capability to include the required WiFi credentials in the QR code generated via a Device Template.
-After reading the QR code, the device automatically connects to the WiFi access point using the SSID and password entered for the template.
+- Ability to add Wifi Credentials to QR Code (OR WiFi to be used during provisioning) -  In order to make the 6-tap provisioning process easier, we have added the capability to include the required WiFi credentials in the QR code generated via a Device Template.
+After reading the QR code, the device will automatically connects to the WiFi access point using the SSID and password entered for the template.

 ![Device Template](./assets/template/wifissid1.png)